thonnhomsnit/home/index.md

-## Machine learning for s-rail
+## Thonn Homsnit website :D

-This site contains master thesis's detail and some of documentation for implementing subtasks
+This site contains my master thesis's detail and some of documentation for implementing subtasks

 ### Jekyll Themes